 "You just go on autopilot and you do what you have to do."

-Part of filling that responsibility required Wexler to do “a lot of organizing and a lot of advocating.”
+Part of doing what she had to do required Wexler to do "a lot of organizing and a lot of advocating."

-“You need to keep track of what’s happening, because there’s a lot of components to dealing with cancer,” she explained.
-“So, you don’t have that much time for yourself.
+"You need to keep track of what's happening, because there's a lot of components to dealing with cancer," she said.
+"So, you don't have that much time for yourself.

 "I try to stay strong, but then sometimes you just want to go and cry and you need to cry, and it's good to cry.
 But it's been a roller coaster."